-- With 12 to 14 points open 1NT - With 15 to 16 points points open one-ofa-suit and rebid No-trumps at the lowest level; - With 17 to 18 points open one of a suit and rebid No-trumps at the lowest level plus one (i.e. jump a level). - With 19 points open one of a suit and then rebid 3NT.
+• With 12 to 14 points open one of a suit and rebid No-trumps at the lowest level unless you can support partner's suit

+With 15 to 17 points open 1NT

+• With 18 to 19 points open one of a suit and rebid No-trumps at the lowest level plus one (i.e. jump a level).

-Hand 1 shows you how to cope with a hand far too strong to start with 1NT.
+Hand 1 shows you how to cope with a hand too strong to start with 1NT.

 West North East South

-- Р Р 1♣
+- Ρ Ρ 1

-Р 1♠ Р 2NT
+Р 1♠ Ρ 2NT

-Р 3NT Р Р
+Ρ 3NT Ρ Р

 Р

-Lead: ♥ Q
+Lead: 🔻 Q

-We have a powerful No-trump hand with a $5\cdot 3\cdot 3\cdot 2$ shape and stoppers everywhere.
-But with 18 points we've got far too much to open 1NT (and not enough to open 2NT - a topic for another day).
+We have a powerful No-trump hand with a $5\cdot3\cdot3\cdot2$ shape, stoppers everywhere and no major.
+But we've got far too many points to open 1NT (and not enough to open 2NT - a topic for another day).

 So, after two Passes, we open 1♣ as that is our longest suit, preparing to rebid No-trumps as and when we get a second chance.
-When partner responds 1♠ we rebid 2NT to show 17 to 18 points.
+When partner responds 1♠ we rebid 2NT to show 18 to 19 points.

 Partner easily has enough to raise us to 3NT and there the matter rests.

-West leads the ♥Q, which is almost certainly the top of a sequence.
-We can count six top tricks (two Hearts, three Diamonds, and a Club), plus three slow tricks from the Spade suit - provided we are able to reach them.
+West leads the $\mathbf{\Psi}Q$, which is almost certainly the top of a sequence.
+We can count six top tricks (two Hearts, three Diamonds, and a Club) plus three slow tricks from the Spade suit provided we are able to reach them.

-That is the crux of this hand: it is vital that we win the first trick in hand with the ♥K, preserving the ♥A as an entry to dummy, otherwise we may be unable to reach our third Spade trick.
-This is because our opponents ought to defend well and hold up the ♠A until the third round.
+That is the crux of this hand: it is vital that we win the first trick in hand with the $\mathbf{\Psi}$ K, preserving the $\mathbf{\Psi}$ A as an entry to dummy, otherwise we may be unable to reach our third Spade trick.
+This is because our opponents ought to defend well and hold up the $\mathbf{\Phi}$ A until at least the second round.

-So we win trick one with the VK in the closed hand.
-Now we start the process of knocking out the A to set up the three Spade tricks we need.
+So we win trick one with the $\mathbf{\Psi}$ K in the closed hand.
+Now we start the process of knocking out the \mathbf{A} to set up the three Spade tricks we need.

-We must first play the ♠Q from hand (a low Spade would block the suit), and when the ♠A doesn't appear, we follow-up with a small Spade to dummy's ♠10.
-The ♠A still hasn't appeared - and we still need one more Spade trick - so we continue with the ♠K which at last brings forth the ♠A from West.
+We must first play the \bigstar K from hand (a low Spade would block the suit), and when the \bigstar A doesn't appear, we follow-up with a small Spade to dummy's \bigstar 10.
+The \bigstar A still hasn't appeared - and we still need one more Spade trick - so we continue with the \bigstar J which at last brings forth the \bigstar A from West.

-West now leads the ♥J and we reap the reward of our foresight at trick one by winning on the table with the ♥A then cashing the ♠J. Had we thoughtlessly played the ♥A at trick one we would have no way of reaching the ♠J and it would have remained high, dry, and unreachable for the rest of the hand.
+West now leads the \checkmark J and we reap the reward of our foresight at trick one by winning the table with the \checkmark A then cashing the \blacklozenge Q. Had we thoughtlessly played the \checkmark A at trick one we'd have no way of reaching the \blacklozenge Q and it would have remained high, dry, and unreachable for the rest of the hand.

 All that remains is to cash the top three Diamonds and the A which we duly do, thus making our contract.
-Nine tricks come from three Spades, two Hearts, four Diamonds and a Club
+Nine tricks come from three Spades, two Hearts, three Diamonds and a Club.

 Note (for the umpteenth time) the need for accurate Counting and Planning before playing to trick one.
-If we carelessly played the ♥A on the first round of Hearts (or if we failed to lead the ♠Q on the first round of that suit) we'd get no second chance to secure an entry to dummy's Spades.
+If we carelessly played the $\blacktriangleleft A$ on the first round of Hearts (or if we failed to lead the $\bigstar K$ on the first round of that suit) we'd get no second chance to secure an entry to dummy's Spades.